PowershellScripts/PowershellScripts.github.io/articles/en/SharePointOnline/spoclaims.md

 ### Prefix Components
 The prefix components explain the claim's context and source.
 Each component in the prefix provides specific information about the type and source of the claim, helping to determine how it should be processed and applied within the SharePoint environment.
+The prefixes here are described after